TejodhayBonam/VRWanderWorld/README.md

 <img src ="./assets/banner1.png" alt="VRWanderWorld" width="100%"/>

-Welcome to Stroll & Groove, an immersive platform that allows you to virtually experience walking through different cities around the world while enjoying local sounds and music. 🌍🎧
+Welcome to VRWanderWorld, an immersive platform that allows you to virtually experience walking through different cities around the world while enjoying local sounds and music. 🌍🎧

 ## Project Overview